verus-lang/verus/source/docs/guide/src/nonlinear_bitvec.md

 is undecideable in general, meaning that general-purpose SMT solvers like Z3 can only make a best-effort attempt to solve them.
 These attempts rely on heuristics that can be unpredictable.
 Hence, by default, Verus disables Z3's nonlinear arithmetic heuristics.
 When you need to prove such properties, Verus offers the two dedicated proof strategies described below.
-First, `integer_ring` feature can reliably prove a limited subset of nonlinear properties.
+First, the `integer_ring` feature can reliably prove a limited subset of nonlinear properties.
 For properties outside that subset, Verus offers a way to invoke Z3's nonlinear heuristics in a way that will hopefully provide better reliability.